Stanswers/jskel/doc/README.grub.md

 ## Set default grub entry to last used

-Although /etc/default/grub contains 'GRUB_DEFAULT=saved' it doesn't
+Although `/etc/default/grub` contains `GRUB_DEFAULT=saved` it doesn't
-set 'GRUB_SAVEDEFAULT' so the last grub entry used to boot is not saved.
-Add the following to /etc/default/grub:
+set `GRUB_SAVEDEFAULT` so the last grub entry used to boot is not saved.
+Add the following to `/etc/default/grub`:

 ```
 GRUB_SAVEDEFAULT="true"